Vyral/jorge-gonzalez/_posts/2020-03-02-should-you-remodel-your-home-before-selling.md

 {% include pullquote.html %}

-I’ve seen buyers spend $20,000 renovating their kitchen, but only sold their home for $10,000 more than they could have if they didn’t do anything.
+I’ve seen sellers spend $20,000 renovating their kitchen, but only sold their home for $10,000 more than they could have if they didn’t do anything.
 That’s a net loss.
 We don’t want that to happen to you.

 **You need to know which home improvements are going to increase your ROI and your bottom line.** The focus is not on the highest sale price, it’s on the highest net profit from the sale.